2008 Texas vs. Texas Tech football game: Fourth quarter

 Students and fans rush the field after the #7 Red Raiders upset the #1 Longhorns.

 Harrell quickly led the Red Raiders down the field on the first drive of the fourth quarter, where they would reach second-and-7 from the Texas 9, but an incompletion and a sack for a 16-yard loss would force a Matt Williams field goal attempt, which the Longhorns would block.
 McCoy then hit Malcolm Williams for a 91-yard touchdown pass on the first play from scrimmage, and the extra point cut the deficit to 29–26 with 11 minutes remaining.
 The Red Raiders' next drive would eat up 5:15 and ended with a 42-yard Donnie Carona field goal.
 McCoy then led the Longhorns on an 11-play, 80-yard drive, completing four of five pass attempts as well as gaining 11 rushing yards on two carries, culminating in a 4-yard touchdown run by Vondrell McGee.
 Lawrence's extra point made it 33–32 Longhorns, their first lead of the game, with 1:29 left on the clock.
 The Red Raiders returned the kickoff to their 38-yard line, where Harrell went to work, completing passes of 8, 5, 11, and 10 yards to get a first down at the Texas 28-yard line with 15 seconds remaining.
 Harrell's next pass was deflected to Texas safety Blake Gideon, but Gideon was unable to catch what would have been a game-clinching interception, giving Harrell another chance with eight seconds to go.
 Harrell's pass went to Crabtree, who caught it near the sideline at the 6-yard line, broke a tackle, and went in for the touchdown with one second remaining.
 Thousands of Texas Tech fans rushed the field and had to be shooed off as officials reviewed the play to make sure Crabtree had stayed in bounds.
-Referee Karl Richards announced confirmation of Crabtree's touchdown, and the Red Raider fans rushed the field a second time with one second still remaining on the game clock.
+Referee Karl Richins announced confirmation of Crabtree's touchdown, and the Red Raider fans rushed the field a second time with one second still remaining on the game clock.
 As a result, the Red Raiders were charged with two excessive celebration penalties and had to kick off from their own 7-yard line following the extra point.
 However, Texas was unable to convert the kickoff for a touchdown, with Texas Tech recovering an errant lateral attempt to ice the 39–33 win.